ujjwalkumar26/Nodejs-Image-upload-backend/README.md

 The routes for the rest api are:
 * GET http<i></i>://localhost:3000/download/username/usernamepassword

-          resonse: An html file with the given img file
+          response: An html file with the given img file

 * POST http<i></i>://localhost:3000/upload